ManApart/quest-command/notes.md

 - Without enough stamina the combatant can’t do anything
 - A Combatant can rest to recover stamina points

-#### Body Location Rework

-- Allow advance/ dodge commands to specify a distance?
-- Give all weapons a range
-- Create dagger base etc that can be inherited by all daggers

 #### Other
 - Boss that you fight by climbing, hitting, getting thrown off, taking fall damage, repeating
 - Attack direction should use previous target